bitcoin-dev-project/wrath-of-nalo/README.md

 You can execute all
 [`lncli` commands](https://lightning.engineering/api-docs/api/lnd/)
 through the Warnet interface by replacing `lncli` with `warnet ln rpc <node name>`.

+For p2p connections, including `openchannel` with the `--connect` option, be sure to include the complete hostname of the node you want to connect to, including the `.default` suffix, e.g. `spender-aries-ln.default`.

 <details>
 <summary>Expand this section to see some examples</summary>